 - 3 cups boiling water

-- 2 teabags
+- 2 tea bags

 - 1/4 cup sugar

-- Glass canning jar
+- Quart glass canning jar

-5. Place in a dry, dark area with temp around 70-85.
+5. Place in a dry, dark area with a temperature around 70 to 85 degrees.

 Kombucha Second Fermentation

-4. Refrigerate and ENJOY!!
+4. Refrigerate and enjoy!

 Susan Tipton-Fox continues the farming and preserving practices that have been passed down to her by her family.
 She presents on-farm workshops in Yancey County, N.C., and growing her on-farm agritourism by promoting "workshop stays" on the farm Connect with Susan at The Mushroom Hut @ Fox Farms and on Facebook.
 Read all of her MOTHER EARTH NEWS posts here.